Rome II Regulation

 The Rome II Regulation (EC) No 864/2007 is a European Union Regulation regarding the conflict of laws on the law applicable to non-contractual obligations.
 From 11 January 2009, the Rome II Regulation created a harmonised set of rules within the European Union to govern choice of law in civil and commercial matters (subject to certain exclusions, such as the application being manifestly incompatible with the public policy of the forum) concerning non-contractual obligations.
 Additionally, in certain circumstances and subject to certain conditions, the parties may choose the law applicable to a non-contractual obligation.
 Analogous rules were established for contractual obligations by the Rome Convention of 1980.
 The Rome Convention has, in turn, been replaced by the Rome I Regulation on the law applicable to contractual obligations (Reg.
 (EC) No. 593/2008).
 The regulation applies to all EU member states except Denmark.

 Background

-Initially submitted by the Commission in July 2003, an amended text was finally adopted on 11 July 2007 and published in the Official Journal on 31 July 2007.
+Initially submitted by the European Commission in July 2003, an amended text was finally adopted on 11 July 2007 and published in the Official Journal on 31 July 2007.
 It applies to events arising since 11 January 2009.
 It may apply to obligations arising from events giving rise to damage occurring from an earlier date, 20 August 2007, although the text of the Regulation is unfortunately silent on this point.